TomStrouken/Getting_and_cleaning_data/Codebook.md

 The Merged_Data is subsetted selecting coloms subject, code and the measurements of the mean and std of each measurement.
 Out of this subsetting TidyData is created.

 ## Descriptive activity names
-The numbers in the variable code the TidyData have been replaced by the names in the activities variable.
+The numbers in the variable called code, in the TidyData, have been replaced by the names in the activities variable.

 ## Labels
 The labels in the dataset have been renamed into appropriate labels.